wikm360/xray-client/README.md

 ## Features
+- Run with proxy and TUN
 - import subscriptions
 - manage subscriptions (Delete , Update)
 - Tcping or Real-delay for all configs
 - Dark / Light mode
 - run latest Xray on your configs
 - Easy to use and for all Windows , linux , macos Operating  system
+- Debug mode

 ## Screenshots